Pyidaungsu Hluttaw: Elections

 Burmese elections are held under universal suffrage for all Burmese citizens above the age of 18 and on a given constituency's roll of eligible voters.
 Voters are constitutionally guaranteed the right to vote via secret ballot.
 However, members of religious orders (including members of the Buddhist Sangha), prisoners, mentally unsound persons, and indebted persons are not allowed to vote for members of Parliament.
 Voting is not compulsory.
-Burmese elections practise the First-past-the-post voting system (winner takes all), in which the candidate who receives the highest number of votes is elected.
+Burmese elections practise the first-past-the-post voting system (winner takes all), in which the candidate who receives the highest number of votes is elected.

 In the 2010 election, state media reported a voter turnout of 77.26%.
 Advance voting was also widely practised, with military personnel and their family members, as well as civil servants, police force personnel and other state employees instructed to vote in advance.
 This was in violation of the 2010 electoral laws, which only allow advance voting for eligible voters who are away from their constituencies, as well as overseas Burmese citizens.
 In some constituencies, up to 95% of cast ballots were done in advance.
 An estimated 10% of votes (6 million) were cast in advance.
 There were also reports of multiple voter fraud, voter manipulation, ghost voting and coerced voting, in which individuals were pressured to vote for Union Solidarity and Development Party candidates by officials.

 Term

 The two houses of the Pyidaungsu Hluttaw are simultaneously elected, with members of parliament (MPs) serving five-year terms.
 Ministerial nominees, who are selected from the pool of elected MPs, vacate their parliamentary seats.
-By-elections, determined by the Union Election Commission, are held to elect these vacant seats.
+By-elections, determined by the Union Election Commission, are held to fill these vacant seats.

 The first regular session of the Pyidaungsu Hluttaw must be convened within 15 days of the commencement of the Pyithu Hluttaw's first session.
 At least one regular session must be held per year, and subsequent sessions must be held within 12 months of each other.
 Special or emergency sessions can be convened by the President.
 Parliamentary sessions are only valid if 25% or more MPs are present.

 The first session of the Pyidaungsu Hluttaw was held from January to March 2011, while the second was held from 22 August 2011 to.
 Journalists were not allowed to attend the first session.
 However, the Ministry of Information announced on 12 August 2011 that they would be permitted to attend the second session.